-Changes in benefit terms: There were no changes in benefit terms between the December 31, 2016 measurement date and the December 31, 2017 measurement date.
+Changes in benefit terms: There were no changes in benefit terms between the December 31, 2017 measurement date and the December 31, 2018 measurement date.

-Changes in assumptions: There were economic and demographic changes in assumptions between the December 31, 2016 measurement date and the December 31, 2017 measurement date which were approved by the Wyoming Retirement System Board effective August 23, 2017.
+Changes in assumptions: There were no changes in assumptions between the December 31, 2017 measurement date and the December 31, 2018 measurement date.